How to Hire a Nanny in Dubai (2025 Guide) | Yaya UAE

 Read more: Nanny Salary Guide for Dubai (2025)

-If you’re hiring a live-in or live-out nanny, you’ll need to sponsor her visa — and Yaya makes this part easy.
+If you’re hiring a nanny, you’ll need to sponsor her visa — and Yaya makes this process simple.
+According to MOHRE, families must provide a legal employment contract, valid visa, and health insurance.

 Learn more: Navigating Domestic Helper Labor Laws in the UAE